datarootsio/ml-skeleton-py/HOWTO.md

 ## Scope

 There are several things we cover using this skeleton, including:
-1. predefined project structure
+1. predefined project structure (directories and scripts)
+2. example scripts for model training, predictions, model explanation, and modeling report
-2. generation of metadata used to ease model reproducibility and report generation
+3. generation of metadata used to ease model reproducibility and report generation
-3. check if the project includes necessary reports
-4. check if the project is appropriately tested (unit test coverage)
-5. assist creation of deployable solution, e.g. using Flask, Docker etc.
+4. assist creation of deployable solution, e.g. using Flask, Docker etc.
-... (this list will be extended)
+5. check if the project includes necessary report files and tests (unit test coverage) ... (this list will be extended)

 ## Overview project structure